robert-will-brown/cv/README.md

 </p>

-My CV.
+A concise summary of my work history at only two pages.
+It contains links to my [Github Pages Portfolio](https://robert-will-brown.github.io) which adds more detail than the limited space allows.

 The source is written in LaTeX and an automated Github Action generates a PDF which is uploaded to a public S3 bucket.

+ - <a href="https://rbcv.s3.eu-west-2.amazonaws.com/artifacts/rb-cv.pdf">Published CV</a>

 # How It Works
 ### On Push to a New Branch (Tests)